-The fair value of the Group's land classified under investment property amounted to P3.6 million and P3.4 million as of December 31, 2023 and 2022, respectively, while the fair value of the Group's land classified under assets classified as held for sale amounted to P15.7 million and P16.4 million as of December 31, 2023 and 2022, respectively.
+The fair value of the Group's land classified under investment property amounted to P3.6 million for both 2024 and 2023, respectively, while the fair value of the Group's land classified under assets classified as held for sale amounted to P2.2 million and P15.7 million as of December 31, 2024 and 2023, respectively.
 These were determined based on the valuation performed by the Credit Management Group of RCBC (see Note 9).
 The valuation was made in reference to the prevailing market price that reflects the recent transaction prices for similar properties in nearby location.
-Under this method, when sales prices of comparable land in close proximity are used in the valuation of the subject property with adjustment on the price, fair value is included in Level 3.

-The technique of this approach requires the observable recent prices of the reference properties be adjusted for differences in key attributes such as property size, zoning and accessibility.
+Under this method, when sales prices of comparable land in close proximity are used in the valuation of the subject property with adjustment on the price, fair value is included in Level 3 key attributes such as property size, zoning and accessibility.
 The most significant input to this valuation approach is the price per square meter; hence, the higher the price per square meter, the higher the fair value.

-There has been no change to the valuation techniques used by the Group during the year for its nonfinancial assets.
-There were also no transfers into or out of Level 3 fair value hierarchy in 2023 and 2022.
+There has been no change to the valuation techniques used by the Group during the year for its non-financial assets.
+There were also no transfers into or out of Level 3 fair value hierarchy in 2024 and 2023.